hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 When relaxing a SLO, it has to get agreed with stakeholders - product managers might say it's too low and has some drawbacks to users.

 Chances to review past SLO should be held periodically.
 When time window is 4weeks, typically once a quarter is good to see past 12 weeks SLO.
-At the meeting, see past SLI graph and error budget comsumption, then talk about making it better.
+At the meeting, see past SLI graph and error budget consumption, then talk about making it better.

 ## Summary